changesets/changesets/docs/automating-changesets.md

 ## How do I run the version and publish commands?

+We have a [github action](https://github.com/changesets/action) that

+* creates a `version` PR, then keeps it up to date, recreating it when merged.
+This PR always has an up-to-date run of `changeset version
+* Optionally allows you to do releases when changes are merged to master.

-The manual workflow we recommend for running the `version` and `publish` commands is:
+If you don't want to use this action, the manual workflow we recommend for running the `version` and `publish` commands is:

 * A release coordinator (RC) calls to stop any merging to master
 * The RC pull down `master`, runs `changeset version`, then make a new PR with the versioning changes